klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 # Chapter 4.3.2: Implementation of the Microservice

-Within this chapter the following steps will be performed:
+Within this chapter the following steps have been performed:

 * Create new "orders-service" namespace and deploy the microservices "orders-service"
 * Expose the microservice to other resources outside the cluster